Mister Miracle: Powers and abilities

 Like all the New Gods, Scott Free is functionally immortal; having stopped aging around the age of 30, he has developed an immunity to toxins and diseases.
-Scott has superhuman strength, agility, speed, coordination and reflexes, along with incredible stamina.
-Due to his exhausting and rigorous life on Apokolips, his body has tremendous resistance to extreme temperatures, physical injury, psychic influence and he is capable of extremely rapid recovery.
+Scott has super strength, agility, speed, coordination and reflexes, along with extreme stamina.

-Scott has a genius-level intellect and is knowledgeable about much of the universe.
-During his life on Apokolips, he was instructed by Himon in the science and use of advanced Fourth World's technology.
-He is a genius inventor who has designed most of the equipment in his costume, including his Mother Box.
+During his life on Apokolips, Scott was instructed by Himon in the science and use of advanced Fourth World's technology.
+He has designed most of the equipment in his costume, including his Mother Box.

 Scott was trained by Granny Goodness as an Aero-trooper.
 Although he despises violence and is often portrayed as a pacifist, he is still an exceptional warrior, instructed in all combat techniques of Apokolips and very skilled with weapons.
-On one occasion, he was able to beat Big Barda.
 Also, he is a master escapologist and acrobat.
-He is considered better at escapes than Batman, and much of his skill is the result of his advanced physiology.
+He is considered better at escapes than Batman.

 Scott Free is heir of the Alpha Effect, the antithesis of Darkseid's Omega Energy.
 This power was almost unlimited and allowed him to manipulate energy in many ways.
 Also, Mister Miracle used his godlike powers to resurrect his wife and battle against Steppenwolf and Kalibak, temporarily stopping the war between New Genesis and Apokolips.
 Later, Scott relinquished his heritage.

 Scott possesses greater power as the embodiment of the Anti-Life Equation.
 The ability is fueled by rage and negative emotions.
 The Anti-Life Equation can give any being the power to dominate the will of all sentient and sapient races and alter the reality, space, time, matter and anti-matter at the cosmic level.
 Mister Miracle proved to be powerful enough to fight Superman and Orion together.